-that led to the conquest of the territories of Rhaetia and Vindelicia (nowadays the western Tyrol and southern Germany).
+The Via Claudia Augusta’s construction was begun in the year 15 B.C. by Drusus, one of Augustus’s generals, during the military campaigns that led to the conquest of the territories of Rhaetia and Vindelicorum (today the western Tyrol and southern Germany).

-It was expanded and then completed in 47 A.D. by his son, Emperor Claudius, from whom it then took its name.
+It was expanded and finally finished in A.D.
+47 by his son, the Emperor Claudius Augustus, from whom it took its name some time later.

-It linked the ports of the Adriatic near Venice (Veneto tract) (Altino) with the Germany until the city of Ausburg near Monaco and from here to the Danube.
+The road linked the ports of the Adriatic near Venice (Altinum), near the Venetian Lagoon with Germany as far as the city of Augsburg near Monaco and from there to the Danube.

-Concerning the Pianura Padana, we know, thanks to the testimony of the antique Roman document Tabula Peutingeriana, that it linked Ostiglia, Verona and Trento, where it joined the Altinate.
+With regard to the Pianura Padana (the Po River Plane), we know, thanks to the testimony of the antique Roman document, Tabula Peutingeriana, that it linked Ostiglia, Verona and Trento.